sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ## Remote login to other systems

 The `ssh` (secure shell) command allows you to login to another system on which you have an account.
-For example, to login to the UA High Performance Computing systems:
+For some systems you will need to install and run the Virtual Private Network (VPN) client from here: https://vpn.arizona.edu The VPN encrypts all of your transmissions, and allows you to access sites as if you were connected on a campus network (e.g. UA Library journal subscriptions.)
+After downloading and installing VPN, open it and connect to vpn.arizona.edu, entering your NetID password and dual-factor authentication credentials.
+Then, you can use `ssh` to login to the UA High Performance Computing systems:

 ```
 ssh _myNetID_@hpc.arizona.edu
 ```
-You'll be prompted for your password and 2-factor authentication.
+You'll be prompted again for your password and 2-factor authentication.
 Once you've successfully logged in you can use the commands you've learned today.
 For more information about the UA High Performance Computing systems, attend the ResBaz workshop on Wednesday afternoon, or check the Events calendar at http://datascience.arizona.edu

+Remember to always logout of remote sessions once you're finished working!

 ## Getting Un-stuck